Council And Local Authority Compensation Claims

 - Photographs of your injuries and the accident scene.

-- The contact details of any witnesses who can provide a statement about your accident.
+- The contact information of any witnesses who can provide a statement about your accident.

 - Medical records that confirm the injuries you’re claiming for and the medical treatment you’ve received for them.